MokahalA/Leaflet.PinSearch/README.md

 # Leaflet.PinSearch
 <div align ="center">

-A leaflet plugin for a Search bar with autocomplete on existing pins on the map.
+A leaflet plugin for a Search bar component with autocomplete on all existing pins on the map.

 ### [**Demo**](https://mokahala.github.io/hosting/Leaflet.PinSearch/index.html)